Data Logging¶

 Parameter configuration:

-With successfully connecting to the COM port in the second step, the utility automatically retrieves the info about the supported sensors, the default activated sensor and its parameters for the target board.
-The sensor is selected as the currently active one when its name tab is clicked, such as, clicking the tab
+After successfully connecting to the COM port in the second step, the utility retrieves system information automatically.
+The information includes the supported sensors, the default active sensor, and its parameters for the target board.
+A sensor becomes the active sensor when its tab is selected.
+For example, clicking the Temperature+Accel tab activates both the temperature and accelerometer sensors.
+To configure the parameters for one sensor, select the parameters from the value list and click the Config Data Logger button.

-Note: The data collection in the third step will be based on the last selected sensor with the configured parameters before leaving this step.
+Note: The data collection in the third step is based on the last selected sensor with the configured parameters before leaving this step.

 Serial Settings for Data collection